Coldparasite/Thaetis/Session Notes/Session 12.md

 If the party spends an extra day before coming back to town the next time they enter Viskar the trap will be laid for them.

-the party has a fireball candle that has 1 charge left
+the party has a fireball candle that has 1 charge left Evan has a vial of ooze
+Jack has 1 vial of ooze